 With the end of the construction boom of the 1980s and a significant drop in the number of archaeology jobs, Sue took her communications and marketing skills to two large computer corporations – firstly French company Bull Information Systems and then US giant Unisys.
 At both companies she worked in Corporate Communications roles, looking after internal and external communications.
 She handled key issues such as financial results, redundancies and restructuring as well as a factory closure.
 She handled a variety of key events and issues such as lobbying for changes to the Community Charge system, press relations for the London Marathon, sponsorship of a mountaineering expedition and national cricket squads and a bid for the National Lottery system.

 Sue set up Viney Communications in 1993 and over the first ten years worked carrying out communications and PR work for a wide variety of clients in the IT and technology sector.
 Her first client was an exhibition company – Interactive Exhibitions – and she has continued to have a strong skill and knowledge of the exhibition, conference and events sector since that date.
 Over the second ten years, Sue took the business into broader marketing services to meet the needs of clients.
-When she re-launched the business as Tradewind Marketing in 2016, the new name reflects Sue’s love of sailing as well as the focused B2B services she delivers for clients.
+When she re-launched the business as Tradewind Marketing in 2016, the new name reflects Sue’s love of sailing as well as the focused B2B marketing services she delivers for clients.